SOLUTIONS INTO STEP WITH INDUSTRY 4.0

 if we don't give it to them, we lose them as members.

 We rationalise this to ourselves by setting member satisfaction goals or, more recently, developing "member engagement strategies".
 We talk about net promotor scores and member-get-member schemes.
 We persuade ourselves and our Boards it'll all be better once we've spent the members' cash on a new CRM system.

 What we're doing is the associations equivalent of a software engineer re-creating an analogue process to run on a digital platform.
-Which puts us in roughly the same place the printing industry was when Pagemaker started appearing on PCs and desk-top printers replaced the fax machine.
+Which puts us in roughly the same place the printing industry was when Pagemaker and Photoshop first started appearing on PCs and sheet-fed desk-top printers replaced the fax machine.

 We can't serve Industry 4.0 if our culture is still running Associations 3.2.
 Deal with it.